AsliOzdemirStrollo/Case-Study-Eniac/README.md

 ## Datasource:
 We have used Magist's database to extract the exact data & visualize it to summarize.

-## Project Contributors:
-Group of 4 peoples contributed in this project work.

 ## Key Learnings:
 1. Understand the Magist's database in MySQL by reverse engineering & EER diagram.
 2. Using sql queries extract the information from tables & use it solve business questions.